ABOUT CHOCOLATE MOOSE MEDIA

 • Creator and Director of a video supporting universal vaccinations of children

-• Creator and Director of an animated video to reduce maternal mortality caused by hypertension in Africa and in Latin America
+• Creator and Director of a video to reduce maternal mortality caused by hypertension in Africa and in Latin America

 • Creator and Director of audio podcasts on COVID-19 vaccines